 The focus of the Dominican Republic cruise is what Fathom calls impact activities.
 Essentially, these are a variety of activities done in partnership with local community development organizations that are designed to help locals on an island where 40 percent of the population lives below the poverty line.

 Opportunities include working at a women’s collective that makes recycled paper and crafts to generate income, helping children and adults with English conversation skills, pouring concrete floors in homes, working with a group that makes organic, artisanal chocolate, and several other options.
-We participated in three of the impact activities over our 3.5 days in the Dominican Republic, which we wrote about in-depth here.
+We participated in three of the impact activities over our 3.5 days in the Dominican Republic.

 The Cuba trip has three ports of call—Havana, Cienfeugos, and Santiago de Cuba.
 In each city, Fathom’s guests participate in eight hours of cultural exchange programming per port to satisfy government requirements.